-Glossary · Cloudflare Fundamentals
+Glossary

 Server Name Indication (SNI)

 SNI allows a server to host multiple TLS Certificates for multiple websites using a single IP address.
 SNI adds the website hostname in the TLS handshake to inform the server which website to present when using shared IPs.
-Cloudflare uses SNI for Dedicated SSL certificates and all Universal SSL certificates.
+Cloudflare uses SNI for all Universal SSL certificates.

-Service Level Agreement (for Business and Enterprise plans)
+Service Level Agreement (SLA)

-A contractual obligation for Cloudflare to maintain a specific level of service.
+An SLA is a contractual obligation for Cloudflare to maintain a specific level of service.
 Read the Service Level Agreement (SLA) for the Cloudflare Business plan.
 Enterprise customers refer to the Enterprise SLA provided by their Subscription Agreement.

 static content

-Website content that can be delivered to an end user directly from cache, without hitting the origin server.
+Static content is website content that can be delivered to an end user directly from cache, without hitting the origin server.

 Related terms: dynamic content